RaggedExperiment objects

 (default first) assay element.

 Get or set the metadata columns.
-For RaggedExperiment
+For RaggedExperiment, the

 columns correspond to the assay ith elements.